10aded/Zig-WebGL-WASM-Examples/README.md

 ### Example

-To build the fractal example below, first call `zig build looping_fractal` -Doptimize=ReleaseFast.
+To build the fractal example below, first call `zig build looping_fractal -Doptimize=ReleaseFast` .
 Files will get created in `zig-out/looping_fractal`.
 Navigate to `zig-out/looping_fractal`, and host a web server from there.
-(E.g, via `python -m http.server`, then open a browser with `localhost:8000`.)
+(E.g, via `python -m http.server`, then open a browser with url `localhost:8000`.)

 ## [Blinking Screen](./blinking_screen)